DKHowell/dva-final-project/README.md

 # dva-final-project

+# Overview

+This project uses scraped recipes from https://www.allmenus.com to recommend dishes with similar ingredients to an input dish.
+All restaurants in NYC serving the queried dish, or any of the 5 most similar dishes are displayed on a map.

 # 1. [Nana] Scraping Menu Data

 We scraped the menus of the top 500 most popular restaurants in NYC according to https://www.allmenus.com/ny/new-york/-/.